UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 	--out vcf/Chinook_GWAS_filtered_fixedsamps \
 	--make-founders \
 	--allow-extra-chr
-#allow extra chromosome is another way we force plink to work with non-human data (i.e. allow chromosomes that don't have the typical human chr names)

 #this produces two files, .in (to include) and .out (to exclude)
 #now lets actually extracts the snps that remain after LD pruning